SubhaDip003/Certified_Ethical_Hacker_v13/Module 02: Footprinting and Reconnaissance /README.md

 Google hacking refers to the use of advanced Google search operators for creating complex search queries to extract sensitive or hidden information that helps attackers find vulnerable targets.

-## 🌐Popular Google advanced search operators
+## Popular Google advanced search operators
 - **site:** This operator restricts search results to the specified site or domain.
 For example, the [games site: www.certifiedhacker.com] query gives information on games from the certifiedhacker site.
 - **allinurl:** This operator restricts results to only the pages containing all the query terms specified in the URL.
 For example, the [allinurl: google career] query returns only pages containing the words "google" and "career" in the URL.
 - **inurl:** This operator restricts the results to only the pages containing the specified word in the URL.
 For example, the [inurl: copy site:www.google.com] query returns only Google pages in which the URL has the word "copy."